introcompsys/fall2023/activities/explore.md

     - Learn a lot more about a specific number system
     - compare another git host
     - try a different type of version control
 - Create a visual aid/memory aid to help remember a topic.
-Draw inspriation from Wizard Zines or
+Draw inspriation from [Wizard Zines](https://wizardzines.com/)
 - Review a reference or resource for a topic
+- write a code tour that orients a new contributor to a past project or an open source tool you like.

 Examples from past students:
 ````{margin}